Racial & Ethnic Data Added to 2022 Parochial Report

 Regarding the more familiar aspects of the parochial report, there was discussion about “communicants in good standing,” a term that is referenced more than 30 times in the canons, and is used in some dioceses to establish things like minimum salaries for priests.
 The canons say communicants are in good standing if they have received communion at least three times in the past year and “have been faithful in corporate worship, unless for good cause prevented.”
 The pandemic certainly qualifies as “good cause,” but that doesn’t solve the issue of how to measure communicants in good standing.

-Rankin-Williams said the committee added average weekly attendance as a metric, recognizing that “the church cannot rely on Sunday morning as it’s thing anymore.”
+Rankin-Williams said the committee added average weekly attendance as a metric, recognizing that “the church cannot rely on Sunday morning as its ‘thing’ anymore.”
 The form also will ask for the traditional average Sunday attendance (ASA) for purposes of historical comparison.
 Both measures include only in-person worship.

 The committee specifically declined to define a standard method for measuring online worship, because of vast differences among churches in terms of platforms, definitions, and units of measure.
 The form will continue to ask churches to report in-person and online participation separately, adding “hybrid” as a third category.
 “Standards may develop, but we’re not there yet,” Rankins-Williams said.